ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>

-Gear VR is a trademark of Samsung Electronics Co., Ltd.
+Gear VR is a trademark or registered trademark of Samsung Electronics Co., Ltd.

-​Windows is a trademark of Microsoft Corporation
+​Windows is a trademark or registered trademark of Microsoft Corporation

 <br>